 - Tencel ® is made from wood pulp and requires less energy and water than cotton to make but has a higher level of absorbability and anti-bacterial properties too!

 - Pinatex a vegan leather alternative that comes from pineapple leaves!
 It’s a food byproduct making it super eco-friendly!
+(See our guide to vegan leather for more ideas).

 - Econyl this uses waste plastics and recycles them into a material similar to a high quality nylon and it’s so much more sustainable than nylon because you’re not creating new plastics for it!